yotakeys/Cashier-Program-using-C/README.md

 This program using Indonesian Language
-Read InstructionSheet for the way to use this Project Run Kasir 2.0.exe for the program
+Read InstructionSheet for the way to use this Project Run Final Kasir.exe for the program

+there are some databse using biner (extension.dat)